DanielDaCosta/airflow-ml-prediction/README.md

 ```

 ## s3
-On this example we are using two buckets one for storing the moldel .sav and inputs (.csv), and another one storing the model output.
+On this example we are using two buckets: one for storing the moldel .sav and inputs (.csv), and another one for storing the model output.

 - READ_BUCKET=ml-sls-deploy-prd
 - READ_DATA_PATH=data